 Dr. Janczewski continues to be a recognized expert in her field providing testimony in front of federal regulatory hearings and serving as a federal expert witness for the US Department of Justice.
 She is also an international speaker and has appeared on National and International news and public services broadcast networks.

 In 2012, she was an Influential Women of Virginia honoree and also recognized as a Smart CEO Magazine Washington Woman awardee.
 She also received the 2014 George Mason University Distinguished Alumni Award from the College of Science.
 In addition, she will appeared as the cover feature of Smart CEO Magazine in July, 2014.

 Allen F. Johnson & Associates

-From April 2001 until September of 2005, Mr. Johnson served as Ambassador and Chief Agriculture Negotiator in the Office of the United States Trade Representative (USTR) entity of the Executive Office of the President.
+From April 2001 until September of 2005, Allen Johnson served as ambassador and chief agriculture negotiator in the Office of the United States Trade Representative (USTR) entity of the Executive Office of the President.
 He worked as a key architect in advancing the most active trade agenda in US history.
 In addition, he was trusted with various global responsibilities by handling the most complex, sensitive, and essential trade policy issues.

-Mr. Johnson earned a BS in Business Administration from George Mason University and an MBA and MS in Food Research from Stanford University.
+Johnson earned a BS in business administration from George Mason University and an MBA and MS in food research from Stanford University.

 Jeffery M. Johnson, '75